The earnings

 The comparison

-The same billing level — employed versus independent.
+What the same billing level pays, employed versus independent.

 Billing £150,000 a year.
 Here’s what you receive under typical agency terms versus working independently.